mbodm/cdis/README.md

 - In code there is also zero use of anything special (specific to NET8 or C#12)
 - I still have the best publish/deployment features (since NET48 also can use SSPF)

 The binary size battle is, of course, easy to win for NET48, since it's _framework_dependent_ in general.
 Which means all the used .NET functionalities (libraries) will exist outside of the binary, in the separate installed runtime.
-Whereas for _self-contained_ all the used functionalities are compiled into the binary itself.
+Whereas for a _self-contained_ .NET app all the used functionalities are compiled into the binary itself.
 Which results, of course, in a bigger binary.

 But i just thought: